 This Melodia rosé was exceptional.
 We enjoyed a small taste where the first thing we admired was the gorgeous medium pink/salmon hue.
 The aromas jumped right out of the glass.
 Bright, candied red berries with some citrus peel and pith.
 This carried to the palate but there were added notes of ripe berries and even watermelon.
 The acidity was beautifully balanced and we knew things were only going to get better when we added food.
 And the spritz?
 Wow.

 There’s a reason I don’t bake.
 Well, a few.
 I’m bad at it, but I also don’t like to do much measuring in the kitchen.
 I much prefer to be led by my instincts.
-I went simple, but flavorful, with the pairing cutting up a whole wheat baguette (I think white wouldn’t have stood up to the wine) which I brushed with extra virgin olive oil and popped in a preheated 350° oven while I sliced a round of brie.
-After the brie was sliced I removed the baguette from the oven (leaving it on) and smeared on some roasted red pepper hummus and then topped with the brie and placed back in the oven until melty.
+I went simple, but flavorful, with the pairing cutting up a whole wheat baguette (I don’t think white would’ve stood up to the wine) which I brushed with extra virgin olive oil and popped in a preheated 350° oven while I sliced a round of brie.
+After the brie was sliced I removed the baguette from the oven (leaving it on) and smeared on some roasted red pepper pesto and then topped with the brie and placed back in the oven until melty.

 The combination of earthy flavors from the brie and pesto with the depth but brightly acidic wine was the perfect contrast.